rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 ![logo](glisp-logo.png)

-[GameLisp] (glisp) is a scripting language built for and in Rust and utilizes syntax from the LISP family of programming langauges.
+[GameLisp] (glisp) is a scripting language built for and in Rust and utilizes syntax from the LISP family of programming languages.
 It provides a fast and efficient garbage collector that runs every frame instead of freezing a thread.

 GameLisp also provides [a playground][glisp-playground] to experiment with